Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Numerical Results

 The twist knots have a few more matching non-twists knots for the Jones polynomial (Tab.~\ref{table:matching_twist_knots}).
-The first match is the figure-eight knot, $m_{2}$, which has the same Jones polynomial as K11n19 from the Hoste-Thistlewaite table.
-Again, this had already been known (See \cite{KatlasFigureEight} and \cite{KatlasK11n19}).
+All tables are provided in Appendix B. The first match is the figure-eight knot, $K_{2}$, which has the same Jones polynomial as K11n19 from the Hoste-Thistlewaite table.
+Again, this had already been known (see \cite{KatlasFigureEight} and \cite{KatlasK11n19}).
 The Khovanov polynomials are given in Tabs.~\ref{table:m_2_kho}-\ref{table:eikGbHJCaFd_kho}.

-The $m_{3}$ twist knot, which is $5_{2}$ on the Rolfsen table, has the same Jones polynomial as (at least) three other knots.
+The $K_{-4}$ twist knot, which is $5_{2}$ on the Rolfsen table, has the same Jones polynomial as (at least) three other knots.
 In each case the Khovanov polynomial distinguishes it (Tabs.~\ref{table:m_3_kho}-\ref{table:hGJaMlCdEKBfI_kho}).

-The $m_{5}$ twist knot, which is $7_{2}$ on the Rolfsen table, has the same Jones polynomial as \texttt{bhDGijCkaef}.
+The $K_{5}$ twist knot, which is $7_{2}$ on the Rolfsen table, has the same Jones polynomial as \texttt{bhDGijCkaef}.
 The Khovanov polynomials are given in Tabs.~\ref{table:m_5_kho} and \ref{table:bhDGijCkaef_kho}.

-Expanding our experiment from 17 crossings to 19 added a few new results, the first of which comes with $m_{6}$.
+Our original experiment concluded at 17 crossings.
+We expanded this to 19 in 2023, and 20 crossings in 2025 \footnote{ We express our gratitude towards Morwen Thistlethwaite for sharing his tabulations with us, see \cite{Thistlethwaite20CrossingKnots}. }, and in doing so we have added a few new results, the first of which comes with $K_{6}$.
 An 18 crossing knot was found that has the same Jones polynomial, but the Khovanov polynomials differ.
-This is shown below (Tabs.~\ref{table:m_6_kho} and \ref{table:jpIFNMrClqOhkEDabg_kho}.). $m_{6}$ also shares its Jones polynomial with an 11 and a 13 crossing knot.
+This is shown in Tabs.~\ref{table:m_6_kho} and \ref{table:jpIFNMrClqOhkEDabg_kho}. $K_{6}$ also shares its Jones polynomial with an 11 and a 13 crossing knot.
 The Khovanov polynomials are given in Tabs.~\ref{table:cefIgbajkDh_kho} and \ref{table:femIbaJKLCGHd_kho}.

-Note the Khovanov polynomials of \texttt{cefIgbajkDh} and \texttt{femIbaJKLCGHd} are identical, showing this is not a perfect invariant.
+Something to note is that the the Khovanov polynomials of \texttt{cefIgbajkDh} and \texttt{femIbaJKLCGHd} are identical, indicating that the Khovanov polynomial is not a perfect invariant.

-The knots $m_{7}$, $m_{8}$, and $m_{9}$ have the same Jones polynomial of at least one other knot.
-The Khovanov polynomials are given below.